allpix-squared/allpix-squared/src/modules/GenericPropagation/README.md

 In each step, the doping-dependent charge carrier lifetime is determined, from which a survival probability is calculated.
 The survival probability is calculated at each step of the propagation by drawing a random number from an uniform distribution with $`0 \leq r \leq 1`$ and comparing it to the expression $`dt/\tau`$, where $`dt`$ is the time step of the last charge carrier movement.

+Trapping of charge carriers can be enabled by setting a trapping model via the parameter `trapping_model`.
+The default value is `none`, corresponding to no charge carrier trapping being simulated.
+All models require the 1MeV-neutron equivalent fluence to be set via the parameter `fluence`.
+Some model include temperature-dependent scaling of trapping probabilities, and the corresponding temperature is taken from the `temperature` parameter.
+The trapping probability is calculated at each step of the propagation by drawing a random number from an uniform distribution with $`0 \leq r \leq 1`$ and comparing it to the expression $`1 - e^{-dt/\tau_{eff}}`$, where $`dt`$ is the time step of the last charge carrier movement and $`\tau_{eff}`$ the effective trapping time constant.
+A list of available models can be found in the user manual.

 The propagation module also produces a variety of output plots.
 These include a 3D line plot of the path of all separately propagated charge carrier sets from their point of deposition to the end of their drift, with nearby paths having different colors.
 In this coloring scheme, electrons are marked in blue colors, while holes are presented in different shades of orange.
 In addition, a 3D GIF animation for the drift of all individual sets of charges (with the size of the point proportional to the number of charges in the set) can be produced.
 Finally, the module produces 2D contour animations in all the planes normal to the X, Y and Z axis, showing the concentration flow in the sensor.